Nursing care plan for pneumonia

 Nurses must perform continuous assessment, monitor respiratory status, administer medications, and provide supportive care such as oxygen therapy, hydration, and patient education.

-This care plan focuses on priority nursing diagnoses, including ineffective airway clearance, impaired gas exchange, ineffective breathing pattern, hyperthermia, activity intolerance, and acute pain.
+in this note we will learn nursing care plan for pneumonia This care plan focuses on priority nursing diagnoses, including ineffective airway clearance, impaired gas exchange, ineffective breathing pattern, hypothermia, activity intolerance, and acute pain.

 Assessment